cthoyt/cthoyt.github.io/_posts/2021-08-05-taming-chembl-sql.md

 2. It relies on a specific version of ChEMBL, which means that we can't benefit from new compounds and assays in new releases without editing it.

-To be fair, this is a blog post that's not necessarily supposed to be reused.
+To be fair, this is from a Jupyter notebook that's not necessarily supposed to be reused.
 But what if were so easy to fix this anti-pattern that there's no excuse not to?
 Here's how using the [`chembl_downloader`](https://github.com/cthoyt/chembl-downloader) Python package:

 ```python